 When managing mobile banking transactions, here are the five most common threats you need to protect yourself from:

 Table of Contents

-Malware is like an online terror attack, but one that monopolizes your private banking information.
+Malware is like an, but one that monopolizes your private banking information.
 It can invade your mobile devices as easy as unknowingly installing a program through an auto-run application.
 You see, the point of malware is to give an outside attacker full remote access to your device and your personal information (i.e., banking information like usernames and passwords).
 Once the outside threat gets inside your device, they can remotely access your financial accounts and drain your bank account.

 The dreaded spyware program is similar to malware.
 However, the difference exists in what the attacker is after.
 Instead of full remote access to whatever is on your device, in the case of spyware, the attacker is after specific bits of information (i.e., usernames, passwords or credit card numbers).
 For example, if you are a professional who engages in credit card processing via cellphones can become victim of an attacker who may be lurking about in hopes of getting access to your personal banking account numbers and passwords.

 A stolen or lost smartphone, laptop, or tablet puts the owner in serious danger—especially if you don’t have your device or the data within protected by a secure password.
 If the device isn’t secure, once it’s stolen the thief can easily gain access to secure financial details—such as your ATM personal identification number, bank account codes, and passwords.
 The best thing you can do to protect yourself in this case is to set phone or tablet to automatically lock when not in use, and use a unique password to unlock it.